sbancuz/Appunti/Supervised learning.md

 >We don't know where the true $f$ lies, so we can't define the loss function.
 This process is more akin to functional approximation

 To fix this function we define the **empirical loss function** with respect to the actual data, this isn't a perfect solution because data will not lead us to the real $f$, but it's still useful.
 The hypothesis space has to be as small as possible when we have a limited number of samples, this is still because the minimum does not lie on the $f$.
+### Model selection

+Model selection is the practice of choosing the *better* model in order to avoid over-fitted and under-fitted ones.
+To avoid over-fitting means that we want to find an approximation with low variance, thus we want a *smoother* function, that is given by the coefficients.
+To do this we can use **regularization**, a choice of regularization is [[Ridge regression]]